Sa'd al-Dawla al-Qawwasi: Governor in Upper Egypt

 According to Ibn al-Athīr, he was a mamlūk (slave soldier) of Badr al-Jamālī.
 The name al-Qawwāsī means "the archer".
-Ibn al-Qalānisī calls him an emir.
+The contemporary historian Ibn al-Qalānisī calls him an emir.
 In 1080, he was the governor of Qūṣ when the recently abdicated King Solomon of Makuria came to Aswan intending to visit the church of Saint Onuphrius at al-Wadi.
 Al-Qawwāsī had him arrested and brought to Cairo, where he was received hospitably by Badr.
 This story is recounted by al-Maqrīzī and by the contemporary History of the Patriarchs of Alexandria, although only the latter names the governor.
 Solomon died and was buried in Cairo in 1081.

 That year (1081), al-Qawwāsī constructed a minaret in Esna.
-It is the only part of the mosque that Badr had renovated in 1077 that still stands.
+It is the only part of the mosque renovated by Badr in 1077 that still stands.
 In the dedicatory inscription, he calls himself al-Juyūshī to highlight his patron–client relationship with Badr, the amīr al-juyūsh (commander-in-chief).
 The inscription includes the first use of the term miʾdhana (place of the adhān prayer) in Egyptian epigraphy.